 Have you ever heard the term “coffee waves”?
-In this article, we will explain what coffee waves are, and what has defined the coffee world from the past to the present.
+In this article, we’ll explain what coffee waves are, and what has defined the coffee world from the past to the present.

 A brief history of coffee waves